damianhakert/damianhakert.github.io/source/posts/2016-06-17-ssg-overview-gitlab-pages-part-3-examples-ci.html.md

 <!-- TO BE IMPROVED -->

-Hopefully, we got you inspired to start working with Static Site Generators and you comprehend what they are and how do they work.
+With this post we end up this series on SSGs.
+Hopefully, we got you inspired to start working with Static Site Generators, and by now you comprehend what they are and how they work.

 If you already work with an SSG, please [let us know][CTA] which one you prefer.
 It's a quick survey that will only take a minute, and your participation means a lot to us!